AngelProtocolFinance/angelprotocol-web-app/.github/PULL_REQUEST_TEMPLATE.md

 ## Instructions on making this work

-- run `bun install` to install npm dependencies
+- run `yarn install` to install npm dependencies
-- run `bun run test` to verify all tests still pass
+- run `yarn test` to verify all tests still pass
-- (optional) run `bun run build` to verify the build passes
+- (optional) run `yarn build` to verify the build passes
-- run `bun start` to start the webapp
+- run `yarn start` to start the webapp
 -

 ## UI changes for review